 timeframes for reporting of incidents (entrapment, live entanglement, injury and mortality) to the Consent Authority, the Department of Conservation (when a protected species is involved) and papatipu rūnanga; and

 a management review process that has the flexibility to accommodate future advances in infrastructure and other developments in line with the evolution of the science behind best management practices for management of shark interactions and incidents with marine farms.

+Any updates (where necessary) to be consistent with any approval required under the Wildlife Act 1953.

 The SMP shall be subject to review, by a SQEP: